 ADHD NZ 2021: past, present and future

-ADHD New Zealand was formed in 1979 as a support group for people with children with ADHD.
+Our organisation started in 1979 as a support group for people with children with ADHD.

 Our vision is to advance the ADHD community in New Zealand by providing practical information and support.
 Our role is to help people living with ADHD by helping them with their ADHD journey.